 You need to provide them with a point of comparison to try and replicate that feeling of scale.
 For example, put a person next to that tall statue and that feeling of scale comes across straight away.
-This is because the viewer can then process that information with something they know and recognise the size of – in this instance a person.
+This is because the viewer can then process that information with something they know and recognize the size of – in this instance a person.

 It can work with anything that people generally know the size of, like cars, houses, or even wildlife.

 2. Traveling With Companions

 This is one of the biggest challenges when you start out with travel photography.
 Most people have to combine their photography trips with family trips.
 That usually means travelling with a loved one or even kids.
 Unless your partner is interested in photography, they are not going to want to hang around for a few hours waiting for sunset with you.

 This usually means rushing things or even settling for whatever photo you can capture when you first get to a location.
 This is the main reason why most travel photographers work and travel alone.
 I very rarely find that the first photo I take at a location is one that I would send to clients.

 If you are travelling with companions it’s best to try and agree on specific times for your photography.
 That might be a day here and there or even a few hours each day.
 A great time for this is early morning.
 Your travel companions are most likely still asleep so you can head out for a few hours and be back by the time they wake up.